IRS Audit Without Receipts

 The US Second Circuit Court of Appeals issued this ruling after the IRS disallowed all of the business deductions claimed by Broadway showman George M. Cohan.
 Cohan claimed that the deductions were legitimate but that he just didn’t have time to track his expenses or save receipts.
 Ultimately, the court decided that it was very clear that he had expenses even if he didn’t have the paperwork to back them up, and the Cohan rule was born.

 That said, you should not rely on this rule and assume that you don’t need to track your expenses.
 Additionally, the Cohan rule does not apply to all expenses.
 For example, the IRS has stricter record-keeping requirements for meals, entertainment, and travel.
-Even if the IRS allows you to claim an expense without a receipt, they will allow the lowest deduction possible.
-To ensure that you get to deduct your actual expenses, you should save receipts or other records as diligently as possible.

 How to Respond to Auditors If You Don’t Have Receipts